 PRO Tips:

-• Use a heavy-duty sheet pan.
-To make sure your sheet pan does not buckle at high heat, use a large, heavy-duty, rimmed sheet pan.
+- Use a heavy-duty rimmed sheet pan.
+To make sure your baking tray does not buckle at high heat, use a large, heavy-duty, rimmed baking tray.
 A large surface area will ensure proper browning!

-• Don’t crowd the cauliflower!
-To roast the veggies properly, make sure the cauliflower is not too crowded.
+- Don’t crowd the cauliflower!
+To roast the veggies properly, make sure the cauliflower pieces are not too crowded.
 Otherwise, they will steam.
 Give the cauliflower room to breath.
 Then the magic of browning and caramelization is sure to happen!

 Since Miso is salty and savory, I suggest serving it with mains that are bright, punchy, and fresh.
 Some suggestions: